 Start easy, scale fast, and operate cost-effective

-To enable an easy and flexible start, emteria offers its OS in the familiar way as an evaluation version for free.
+To enable an easy and flexible start, emteria offers its OS in a familiar way as an evaluation version for free.
 This is also the case for the live release of Android 11 on the Raspberry Pi 4B.
 Simply register on the emteria website, download the emteria installer and flash emteria.OS to an SD card.
-When done with evaluating the software, decide for one of emteria’s plans to scale and operate your fleet of devices.
-The emteria Device Provisioning helps to mass deploy a specific device configuration, e.g., by automatically pre-installing apps or setting custom options.
-Mobile Device Management (MDM) by emteria for emteria.OS devices ensures the cost-effective long-term operation of your Android device fleet.
+When done with evaluating the software, decide on one of emteria’s plans to scale and operate your fleet of devices with emteria Device Hub.
+Choose from helpful features like Device Provisioning which helps to mass deploy a specific device configuration, e.g., by automatically pre-installing apps or setting custom options.
+Mobile Device Management (MDM) for emteria.OS devices ensures the cost-effective long-term operation of your Android device fleet.

 If you have a question or special requests during evaluation and afterward, please reach out to the emteria team at any time.
 Support and customer service are guaranteed and an integral part of emteria’s objective to make Android available for industrial applications and professional, UI-based devices.
 Please be aware that emteria does not yet support the official Raspberry Pi touchscreen and camera.
 Support for both peripherals will be added with the highest priority in the upcoming weeks.
 Have fun with that live release, do not forget to tell your friends, and leave us your feedback in the discussion forum or via firstname.lastname@example.org.